It's a 38 foot mobile science laboratory – and creative space – complete with the latest technologies.

 - Brings multiple topics together in project-based activities

-- Provides hands-on activities in exceptional learning environment
+- Provides hands-on activities in an exceptional learning environment

 How to schedule a visit

-Scheduling requests for both the Summer 2018 community events school visits (both middle school and high school) for the 2018-19 school year are underway.
+Scheduling requests for the 2018-19 school year visits (for both middle school and high school) are underway as well as community events.
 Please submit the appropriate form below as soon as possible.
 Dates are filling quickly.

 For community event visits, complete the STEM Explorer community event request form.